Austin Metro Baseball League Rules

 Any playoff game that is discontinued for any reason and it is determined by the League president to be necessary and can be scheduled, shall resume play in the same inning with the same game situation at the moment of discontinuation.
 All rules regarding substitutions apply as if it was the same game (e.g. players removed from the batting lineup may not be reinserted, ejected players are still ejected for this game and pitchers removed from pitching may not be allowed to throw in the same inning they were removed.)

-Any player owing money to any AMBL member or past member, shall not be allowed to play in the AMBL if the League President is notified and believes there to be sufficient proof of indebtedness and the amount is material.
+Any player owing money to any AMBL member or past member shall not be allowed to play in the AMBL if after review of the AMBL Board believes there to be sufficient proof of indebtedness and the amount is material.

 Any team owing league dues, fines or penalties, because of a returned check , shall have until the end of the second business day (5 P.M. local time) starting the day after notification and acknowledgement , to present to the League Treasurer a money order, cashiers check or other form of guaranteed payment written on a reputable 3rd party institution for the total amount of dues and all penalties and fines specified.
 If payment has not been paid by the end of this 2 business day period then the team forfeits every scheduled game until payment is received and if no games have been played then they forfeit their next game.
 All individuals that give or have given non-valid checks to the AMBL must make payment in the above mentioned guaranteed forms of payment and the Treasurer shall keep a list of these members.